-Bossiaea bombayensis can reproduce from seeds produced from pollination or from root suckers (McMaster et al. 2022).
-It flowers in September and October with yellow and red pea flowers and the fruits dehisce by mid-December (McDougall 2009, Thompson 2012).
+Bossiaea bombayensis can reproduce from seeds or from root suckers (McMaster et al. 2022).
+It flowers in September and October, and the fruits dehisce by mid-December (McDougall 2009, Thompson 2012).
 Like most other members of the genus, flowers are pollinated by bees, wasps, beetles, and other insects (Bradbury et al. 2015; Stock 2019; Toon et al. 20014).
-Cross pollination can occur over many kilometres in species pollinated by bees (Beekman and Ratnieks 2001; Greenleaf et al. 2007; Smith et al. 2016).
+Cross pollination can occur over many kilometres in species pollinated by bees (Beekman and Ratnieks 2001; Greenleaf et al. 2007; Smith et al. 2017).
 Bossiaea bombayensis has small seeds with an aril (Thompson 2012), suggesting ants may contribute to dispersal.
 Ants have been found to disperse seeds mostly less than 2m and rarely over 4 m (Westoby 1991).
-For this riparian species, floodwaters may also be important for seed dispersal, and in scarification (McDougall 2009).
+For this riparian species, floodwaters may also be important for seed dispersal, and in scarification to enable germination (McDougall 2009).

 Bossiaea bombayensis is a fire sensitive obligate seeder, with adults killed by fire followed by mass recruitment of seedlings (Appleby 2022).
-Fire is not required for regeneration, with seedling germination appearing to be a regular event (Appleby 2022; McDougall 2009).
-Unburnt monitoring plots at Bombay were found to have 16% seedlings (Appleby 2022).
-In burnt monitoring areas, 57% of the total number of individuals were seedlings that established in the years following the first post-fire germination event (Appleby 2022).
+Fire is not strictly required for regeneration however, with seedling germination appearing to be a regular event (McDougall 2009; Appleby 2022).
+Recruitment is thought to be continuous as stands of mixed age classes have been recorded both pre- and post-fire (McDougall 2009; Appleby 2022).
+Following the December 2019 fire, it was also noted that seedling germination appeared to be ongoing, with small numbers of seedlings apparent from each subsequent year in the majority of burnt sites (Appleby 2022), which may indicate a breakdown of seed dormancy over time helping to create mixed-aged stands.

-This species appears well-adapted to low soil moisture, with leaves reduced to cladodes and its ability to grow in rocky crevices exposed to light and heat with very little soil volume (Appleby 2022).
-The species did not appear impacted by the 2019 drought: unburnt monitoring plots had similar number of mature plants pre- and post-drought (Appleby 2022).
+This species appears well-adapted to low soil moisture, with leaves reduced to cladodes and its ability to grow in rocky crevices and sandy lenses exposed to light and heat with very little soil volume (Appleby 2022).
+The species did not appear to be affected by the 2017-2019 drought: no drought-related mortality or other long-term effects were recorded in unburnt monitoring plots following the December 2019 fire (Appleby 2022).

-Genomic study of B. bombayensis found extremely low genetic diversity, suggesting this species is unlikely to be resilient to climate events or disease and may be prone to inbreeding depression (McMasters et al. 2022).
+A genomic study of Bossiaea bombayensis found extremely low genetic diversity, suggesting this species is unlikely to be resilient to climate events or disease, and may be prone to inbreeding depression (McMasters et al. 2022).